Interagency Coordinating Councils (ICCs)

 Part C of the IDEA requires that each state establish a state Interagency Coordinating Council (ICC) to support implementation of the Part C program.
 Membership of the ICC is specified in statute and regulations.

-Members are appointed by the governor and must include at least 20% providers of early intervention services; at least 20% parents, including minority parents, of infants or toddlers with disabilities or children with disabilities aged 12 years or younger; and designees from multiple other early childhood programs.
+Members are appointed by the governor and must include at least 20% providers of early intervention services; at least 20% parents, including minority parents, of infants or toddlers with disabilities or children with disabilities age 12 or younger; and designees from multiple other early childhood programs.

-Planning and hosting an annual in-person meeting of ICC chairs, staff, and parent representatives in conjunction with an OSEP-funded early childhood conference.
+- Planning and hosting an annual in-person meeting of ICC chairs, staff, and parent representatives in conjunction with an OSEP-funded early childhood conference.

-Providing individual technical assistance to state ICCs in collaboration with their Part C state staff.
+- Providing individual technical assistance to state ICCs in collaboration with their Part C state staff.

-State ICC Resources: Examples of state materials include member recruitment, orientation, development, marketing, strategic planning, and annual reports, among others.
+- State ICC Resources: Examples of state materials include member recruitment, orientation, development, marketing, strategic planning, and annual reports, among others.

 If you need to update your state's ICC contact(s), reach out to your ECTA State Contact.